 In the end, all formerly living matter is decomposed – it is simply a question of time.
 Of course, it takes Nature much longer to decompose more durable natural substances such as wood and bones than it takes to decompose leaves and annual plants, and so the industrious and impatient Westerner grinds the bones into powder and reduces the wood into smaller chips to accelerate the process of decomposition.
 But, apart from trees, most plant matter is rapidly decomposed, at most within a year or two; and what is not decomposed rapidly and made available immediately to the cultivated plants’ roots will, if it takes a little longer, be decomposed more slowly and be made available for future cultivated crops.
 After all, we do not need to grow crops only for this year or the next – we need to continue growing crops for as long as there are hungry human mouths and stomachs to be fed.
 Provided the dead vegetal or animal matter is not burned or removed from the vicinity of the soil, nothing that is produced by Nature is lost.

 Roughly speaking, the way soil fertility is maintained or improved is as follows: all organic matter, whether vegetal or animal, is eaten by big animals or by microbes, fungi, and small animals such as worms and insects that break it down into a form that can be used by plants.
-No digestive system is one hundred percent efficient, and so, after it has been broken down, whether physically by chewing or chemically by stomach acid, a significant quantity of nutrients passes through the animal’s digestive tract undigested and is deposited on or in the soil, where it can be used by other organisms.
+No digestive system is one hundred percent efficient, and so, after it has been broken down, whether physically by chewing, chemically by stomach acid, or biologically by microbes, a significant quantity of nutrients passes through the animal’s digestive tract undigested and is deposited on or in the soil, where it can be used by other organisms.

 That this process of decomposition occurs everywhere in Nature is shown by the complete absence of decomposition in the case of sterile soils, such as those that are used for indoor plants, which do not contain the microorganisms that would normally break down dead plant matter.
 If the dried-up leaves and flowers are left on the soil, they will remain in that state indefinitely.
 Hence, in order for soil fertility to be maintained or improved, there must be a constant source of organic matter for these decomposing organisms to consume.
 They must also be protected from the harmful effects of the sun, wind, and rain.
 All of these necessary conditions are achieved by the natural farming method that was developed and practised with great success by Fukuoka.